- Departments & Offices

 The county completed a similar project for the Upper Broad Run watershed in 2014.
 The Upper Broad Run Watershed Management Plan was the pilot for subsequent plans.
 Completed by a contractor in 2014, the plan tasks included public outreach, watershed assessment and management strategy.
 From this pilot, task allocation changes enabled staff to complete the desktop assessment to reduce overall costs in 2019 Western Hills Watershed Management Plan.

 These plans are part of a systematic and detailed approach outlined in the Strategic Watershed Management Solutions project and recommended in the Comprehensive Watershed Management Plan.

 In 2006, the Loudoun County government, along with a diverse group of stakeholders and watershed experts conducted a series of meetings to develop a shared vision for watershed management planning strategies for Loudoun County.
-This effort was the Strategic Watershed Management Solutions (SWMS) project and was funded by the County of Loudoun and grants from the National Fish and Wildlife Foundation and the U.S. Environmental Protection Agency.
-View the final report of the SWMS project.
+This effort was the Strategic Watershed Management Solutions (SWMS) project and was funded by Loudoun County and grants from the National Fish and Wildlife Foundation and the U.S. Environmental Protection Agency.

 In 2008, through a grant from the U.S. Environmental Protection Agency, a Comprehensive Watershed Management Plan (CWMP) report was completed for Loudoun County.
 The report provides a recommended approach for Loudoun County Government to develop a plan to manage, preserve and improve the watersheds and water resources of Loudoun County including: